U.S. kills top Iranian commander Soleimani in air strike

 In 2009, Washington declared Kataib Hezbollah a foreign terrorist organization, saying it threatened stability in Iraq and declared Muhandis a terrorist.
 In 2007, a Kuwaiti court sentenced him to death in absentia for his involvement in the 1983 U.S. and French embassy bombings in Kuwait.

+Iran’s ambassador to Iraq told state television that Soleimani’s body would be sent to Iran.

-Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali in Washington, Michael Georgy in Dubai; Writing Samia Nakhoul; Editing by Peter Cooney, Robert Birsel
+Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali in Washington, Michael Georgy in Dubai, Stephen Farrell in Jerusalem; Writing Samia Nakhoul; Editing by Peter Cooney, Robert Birsel